-Educational testing is an important part of teaching your child any subject.
-In this article I will outline several ways to find out if she knows what you’ve worked so hard to teach her.
+Educational testing is an important part of teaching children any subject.
+In this article I will outline several ways to find out if they know what you’ve worked so hard to teach them.

-But with that said, you’ll need to know at some point how much information she remembers.
-You need to find out if she knows what you’ve worked so hard to teach her.
+But with that said, you’ll need to know at some point how much information they remember.

 This is where testing and quizzes come in.
-But how do you go about testing her?
+But how do you go about testing them?

-Here are a few simple, effective ways to find out what she’s learned.
+Here are a few simple, effective ways to find out what they‘ve learned.

-In this method of testing you simply ask her a question and have her point to the answer.
-You of course would need to have more than one answer for her to choose from.
+In this method of testing you simply ask them a question and have them point to the answer.
+You of course would need to have more than one answer for them to choose from.

-If she can read, all you have to do is write the choices down on paper.
-If she can’t yet read, you can use pictures.
+If they can read, all you have to do is write the choices down on paper.
+If they can’t yet read, you can use pictures.
 Cut them out from magazines or print them out.
 You may also be able to find educational picture books in which the copyright notice allows for photocopying its pictures.
+Or use the book without copying anything if that works.

 Our speech therapist gave us this wonderful idea.
 What I really like about this method of educational testing is that you’re accomplishing two things at once: rewarding good work and testing your child’s skill level.